emutchek/MaraudersAtSea/CMPU_203_PirateGame/doc/use-cases/Interact_with_Map.md

 ```
 ## Non-Functional requirements:
 <ul>
-<li>Usability: Grid is large enough that movement commands ar easily recognizable. </li>
+<li>Usability: Map has easily-readable text and shows a straightforward sequence. </li>
-<li>Performance: Must move the ship fast enough so that the movement looks smooth.</li>
+<li>Performance: Must launch the most up-to-date map view in less than 30 seconds</li>
-<li>Reliability: Data, such as ship's progress, must be saved at least up to a recent checkpoint</li>
+<li>Reliability: Whenever the map is launched, it should display the most up-to-date save data.</li>
 <li>Supportability: Not-applicable</li>
 </ul>